Reasonable Academic Progress (RAP)

 * Credit Hours Attempted include all hours for which a student is registered as of the end of the add period during the first week of classes.
 Transfer credits hours that will be applied toward a student’s degree at the University of Kentucky will be counted toward the maximum number of attempted hours in the completion ratio calculation.

-** Credit Hours Earned would be grades of A, B, C, D, or pass; unearned credit would be grades of E, F, W, Z, or Incomplete.
+** Credit Hours Earned include grades of A, B, C, D, or pass; unearned credit includes grades of E, F, W, Z, or Incomplete.
 Transfer credits hours that will be applied toward a student’s degree at the University of Kentucky will be counted toward the maximum number of earned hours in the completion ratio calculation.

 *** Hours for courses with grades of ‘incomplete’ (I) will not be counted as hours earned until the credit is received, but will be counted as hours attempted.

-B. Cumulative Grade Point Average In addition to the ‘minimum credit hour completion ratio’ requirement (See Section A), all financial aid students must maintain a cumulative Grade Point Average (GPA) that is consistent with the institution’s requirements for graduation.
-Specifically, the student must earn at least a 2.0 cumulative grade point average to be eligible for student financial aid.
+B. Cumulative Grade Point Average: In addition to the ‘minimum credit hour completion ratio’ requirement (See Section A), all financial aid students must maintain a cumulative Grade Point Average (GPA) that is consistent with the institution’s requirements for graduation.
+Specifically, the student must earn at least a 2.0 cumulative grade point average to be eligible for student financial aid, unless the student's program requires a higher cumulative GPA for graduation.
 Note: GPA calculations are based only on hours attempted at the University of Kentucky: this is the official GPA as calculated by the Registrar.

 - An undergraduate student enrolled at the University of Kentucky should be able to complete his or her program of study in no more than one hundred and twenty (120) credits of academic work, including any transfer credits.
 Therefore, a University of Kentucky undergraduate student typically may not receive federal financial aid after attempting one hundred and eighty (180) credit hours.
 The maximum time frame for students enrolled in programs of study requiring completion of more than one hundred and twenty credits will be 150% of the credits required, e.g., programs requiring 130 credits will have a 195 credit maximum.
 (Note that changes in major and/or double majors do not increase the time frame allowed: once the allowed number of hours have been attempted, the maximum time frame is reached.
 By Federal regulation, if it is determined that the student has completed the requirements for a degree, regardless of whether the student has applied to receive the degree, the student will no longer be eligible to receive aid for that degree.)